SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 [![image](/Images/wordpress/2017/05/image_thumb.png "image")](/Images/wordpress/2017/05/image.png)
 - A collection game where the players breath charges the ship to allow it to move
 [![image](/Images/wordpress/2017/05/image_thumb-1.png "image")](/Images/wordpress/2017/05/image-1.png)
-- An endless runner platformer where the player breathes to speed up the character and the button to jump.&nbsp; Bonus points are achieved for “good” breathing cycles
+- An endless runner platformer where the player breathes to speed up the character and the button to jump.
+Bonus points are achieved for “good” breathing cycles
 [![image](/Images/wordpress/2017/05/image_thumb-2.png "image")](/Images/wordpress/2017/05/image-2.png)

 Using the Fizzyo library from either Unity or MonoGame is very easy, a big benefit of using the library is that it also includes recorded data so that you do not even need an actual Fizzyo device to get started.
 Alternatively, you can just use your normal X Axis and Button 1 inputs and simulate them normally if you wish.